Why Adopt a Constitutional Carry Law?

 One-half of the states in our union have now adopted Constitutional Carry legislation.

 Most of the concealed carry laws in the country require citizens to first get permits.

-But in more than a dozen states, citizens can carry a firearm without getting permission . . . without paying a fee . . . or without going through any kind of government-imposed waiting period.
+But in 25 states, citizens can carry a firearm without getting permission . . . without paying a fee . . . or without going through any kind of government-imposed waiting period.
 (1)

 There are many reasons for a state to adopt a permitless carry law.